-In our previous blog, we have seen how to review the data present in MySQL using Hive by importing this data incrementally using Sqoop.
-Here in this blog, Let us see how to perform the E-commerce Data analysis using Spark.
-In Spark, we can directly refer to the data in MySQL using the JDBC data source.
-Through this, we can create a data frame for the whole table in MySQL.
+In this blog, we will see how to perform analysis on E-commerce Data using Apache Spark.
+Using Spark, we can directly refer to the data present in MySQL using the JDBC data source and create a data frame for the whole table in MySQL.

-So let us first start with MySQL integration with Spark.
-You can refer to our blog on Loading Data from MySQL into Spark using JDBC.
+First thing first, you need to integrate MySQL and Spark.
+If you have no idea how to do that, refer to our blog on Loading Data from MySQL into Spark using JDBC.

 val connection="jdbc:mysql://localhost/ecom" //connection to the database